 Compulsory Military Training

-During this period four CMT intakes marched in;
+During this period three CMT intakes marched in;

 - 13th intake of 2200av recruits on 22 April 1954